This blueberry scone recipe comes straight out of our family cookbook. Each scone is packed with fresh blueberries and is melt-in-your-mouth moist!

 Instructions

-- Combine the dry ingredients together in a large bowl.
+- Combine the flour, baking powder, salt and sugar together in a large bowl.

-- Add in the softened butter pats.
+- Grate in the frozen butter.
 Gently fold in the sour cream and vanilla.

-- Carefully mix in the dough together, being extra careful not to overmix it.
+- Carefully combine the dough, being extra careful not to overmix it.
 The dough should be crumbly in texture.

-- Roll the dough into a rectangular shape.
-Spread blueberries all over the dough.
-Fold over the dough, rolling it into a log shape.
+- Roll out the dough into a rectangular shape.
+Spread the blueberries over the dough.
+Roll dough into a log shape.
 Cut the scones into similar-sized wedges.

-- Place scones onto a lined baking sheet, leaving space in between for rising.
-Brush the tops with whisked egg, followed by a sprinkling of sugar.
+- Place the scones onto a lined baking sheet, leaving space in between each one for rising.
+Brush the tops with a whisked egg, followed by a sprinkle of sugar.

 I’ve followed the instructions and my family loves them!
 My only problem is they keep spreading instead of rising.
 What would you recommend?